 That's why Black Sheep has a wonderful feel to the splatstick and the dark humor of Peter Jackson's early works.
 It's impossible not to see the influence of Braindead and Meet the Feebles on those crazed, murderous and horny sheep.

-Because yes, it's a pleasant surprise to see how the character of Experience, although it's a caricature of activism, ends up promoted to heroine, survivor, and the carrier of valid points.
+Because yes, it's a pleasant surprise to see how the character of Experience ends up promoted—albeit as a caricature of activism—to heroine, survivor, and the carrier of valid points.